Young Vets Disinterested In Working With Farm Animals

 How To Stay Well Rested During The Work Week

-Whether it’s because we’re up at night worrying about patients or because we’re working out of hours, getting those 8 hours of sleep can be difficult.
+Whether it’s because we’re up at night worrying about patients, or because we’re working out of hours, getting those 8 hours of sleep can sometimes be difficult as a veterinary professional.

 Sleep is important for not just our physical health, but also our mental health.
-So learning how to get sufficient shut-eye is key for vets looking to function at their best.
+So learning how to get sufficient shut-eye is key.

 For some tips and tricks on how to get better quality sleep, look below.